Ait-Dev-lab/surf-ai-sandbox/SECURITY.md

 extension and the AI backend.
 Key principles:

-1. **The sandbox holds zero secrets.** All API keys, model IDs, and provider URLs live in the Gateway's Render environment variables.
+1. **The sandbox holds zero secrets.** All API keys, model IDs, and provider URLs live are safe in environment variables.

 2. **The sandbox is fully public.** Source code is intentionally visible so anyone can audit it.
 Security comes from architecture,